The Hart Diaries project at Queen’s is underway to transcribe all 77 volumes of Robert Hart’s diaries.

 Hart kept the diaries private during his lifetime, and tried to minimize their historical importance.4 He did not, however, either destroy them or order their posthumous destruction.
 He may have feared public opprobrium were he to destroy this unique record of his work in China, the existence of which was known to the British public.
 And he must also have been reluctant to consign to oblivion a work on which he had spent so many hours of his life.

 Hart wrote above all for one reader: himself.
-The picture of Hart painted in the diary, as a man greedy for detail, prone to gossip, with limitless ambitions for China, an adroit political tactician, faithful to his wife but fond of female company – this does not tell us everything about the man he was, but it tells us a great deal about who he believed himself to be.
+The picture of Hart painted in the diary, as a man greedy for detail, prone to gossip, with wide ambitions, an adroit political tactician, faithful to his wife but fond of female company – this does not tell us everything about the man he was, but it tells us a great deal about who he believed himself to be.

 - Vols 1-8 have been previously transcribed and published: vols 1-4 as Entering China’s Service: Robert Hart’s Journals, 1854-1863, ed. by Katherine F. Bruner, John K. Fairbank, and Richard J. Smith (London: Distributed by the Harvard University Press, 1986); and vols 5-8 as Robert Hart and China’s Early Modernization: His Journals, 1863-1866, ed. by Richard J. Smith, John K. Fairbank, and Katherine F. Bruner (London: Distributed by the Harvard University Press, 1991).↩